ReemaIQ/Ticketorium/README.md

 # 🎟️ Ticketorium
+## Your Seat to Every Milestone

+---

 Ticketorium is a **React + Vite** web application for managing university events, ticketing, bidding, and dispute resolution.
 It supports multiple user roles and provides a fully interactive event ecosystem with a polished UI and smooth user experience.

+---

+Ticketorium is a modern, campus-focused event ticketing and seat reservation platform designed to make university events smoother, fairer, and more accessible for everyone.
+Built for high-demand moments like graduations, ceremonies, and major campus experiences, Ticketorium replaces outdated and stressful ticket distribution with a clean, intuitive, digital-first solution.
+With Ticketorium, students, families, visitors, organizers, and administrators all get a tailored experience.
+Attendees can browse events, reserve seats, download tickets, join waitlists, and securely resell or transfer tickets within the community.
+This ensures that no seat is wasted and every opportunity is accessible.
+Organizers gain powerful tools to configure seating, validate tickets, monitor attendance, and view live event statistics, while administrators manage policies, pricing, user accounts, and event approvals through a simple centralized dashboard.
+By combining efficient ticket management, transparent reselling, and a polished user interface, Ticketorium improves the entire event journey from planning to participation.
+It provides reliability for organizers, fairness for students, and convenience for every user involved.
+Ticketorium’s mission is simple:
+Connect people to the moments that matter with ease, trust, and confidence.

 ---